james-card/NanoOs/README.md

 Stacks for the coroutines have to be tiny.
 In the current implementation, each coroutine has a 512-byte stack available to it.
 Fortunately, the Nano Every uses an 8-bit processor, so variables are also small.
 Function calls don't consume much stack space because the values pushed onto the stack are so small.

 The Coroutines library works by segmenting the main stack.
 Coroutines are allocated by putting a Coroutine object at the top of each coroutine's stack, so the total size consumed between coroutines is a little larger than the size of the stack that's configured.
 As of the time of this writing (29-Nov-2024), the stack plus Coroutine object size is 605 bytes when a 512-byte stack is specified.
-With this configuration, in 6 KB of RAM, NanoOs can support 7 processes plus the scheduler.
+With this configuration, in 6 KB of RAM, NanoOs can support 8 concurrent processes.

 ## Architecture